open-telemetry/opentelemetry-cpp/docs/stdout-exporter-design.md

 Export() will never be called concurrently for the same exporter instance.
 Export() can be called again only after the current call returns.

 Export() must not block indefinitely.
-We can rely on printing to stdout is reasonably performant and doesn't block.
+We can rely on printing to an ostream is reasonably performant and doesn't block.

 The specification states: Any retry logic that is required by the exporter is the responsibility of the exporter.
 The default SDK SHOULD NOT implement retry logic, as the required logic is likely to depend heavily on the specific protocol and backend the spans are being sent to.